sassoftware/viya4-deployment/README.md

   - Deploy MPP or SMP CAS servers

 - Manage SAS Viya Platform Deployments
-  - Organize and persist configuration for any number SAS Viya platform deployments across namespaces, clusters, or cloud providers.
+  - Organize and persist configuration for any number of SAS Viya platform deployments across namespaces, clusters, or cloud providers.

 - SAS Viya Multi-tenant Deployment
   - Multi-tenancy in the SAS Viya platform creates and manages separate and secure cloud-computing units.
 See [SAS Viya Multi-Tenancy Documentation](./docs/user/Multi-Tenancy.md) for details.